Level 3 Emergency First Aid at Work (EFAW) + Rugby-Specific Training

 Q: Can clubs book directly with RCH Training?

 A: Yes.
-Clubs, schools, and organisations can book face-to-face or blended learning courses directly.
-Early booking is advised, especially during the rugby season.
+Clubs, schools, and organisations can book face-to-face or blended Rugby First Aid courses directly.
+However, early booking is advised, particularly during the busy rugby season.